sbuogo/TUNE-public/README.md

 This public repository is meant as a temporary location for exchanging contents with main TUNE private repository.
 Access to TUNE contents will be granted temporarily and on an individual basis.
-Please contact silvano.buogo@cnr.it to obtain contents related to TUNE
+Please contact silvano.buogo@cnr.it to obtain contents related to TUNE.

-TUNE (Tool for Underwater Noise Evaluation) is a standalone Windows (R) application developed under Matlab (R) for analysis of underwater audio files in WAV format.
+TUNE is a standalone Windows (R) application developed under Matlab (R) for analysis of underwater audio files in WAV format.

 TUNE is distributed under GNU General Public License v 3.0.